-Good Samaritan’s Stroke & Brain Aneurysm Center of Long Island will treat the most complex stroke cases by combining the most advanced imaging capabilities in the area, including a 512 speed low-dose CT scanner, a biplane angiography system and the experience and skill of the Center’s specialized neuro-interventionalists, neuro-intensivists and intensive care trained nurses and support staff.
+Good Samaritan's Stroke & Brain Aneurysm Center of Long Island treats the complex stroke cases by combining the most advanced imaging capabilities in the area, including a 512 speed low-dose CT scanner, a biplane angiography system and the experience and skill of the Center's specialized neuro-interventionalists, neuro-intensivists and intensive care trained nurses and support staff.

 Neuro-intervention - a more effective, minimally invasive procedure to treat stroke patients.

 Neuro-interventional surgery is accomplished through a small hole in the skin.
 Through this miniature portal, tiny catheters, needles or tubes are placed and guided to their intended targets in the brain, head/neck, or spine.
 Through the use of sophisticated imaging technologies, these devices are precisely guided into highly sensitive neural structures.
 Once there, devices that are amongst the most innovative and advanced available to medicine are used to accomplish minimally invasive surgical solutions.
 This advance, minimally invasive technique can be used to treat conditions such as strokes, brain aneurysms and tumors that are present in the delicate areas of the brain, neck or spine.

 Biplane angiography is an imaging modality for visualization of complex cerebral and peripheral vasculature.
 With faster image acquisition, biplane technology represents an improvement over single-plane angiography systems and enables the performance of complex neuro-interventional procedures.
 For many patients, this means a shorter hospital stay, quicker recovery time, reduced pain and smaller risk of complications.